stevemaddock/jogl/docs/ch2.md

 <p></p>

 Section 2.3 introduces Element Buffer Objects, which make it easier to manipulate and render multiple triangles.
 Figure 2.2 shows two triangles used to make a rectangle.
-This could easily be replaced with many triangles.
+This could easily be adapted to draw many triangles.

 # notes